-‘Call Of ‘Duty’ Leak Shows A Welcome Return To World War II In 2017
+‘Call Of Duty’ Leak Shows A Welcome Return To World War II In 2017

 Following the release of Black Ops in 2010, the series went on a run of six titles set in the near or far future from Modern Warfare 3 to Ghosts to Black Ops II and III, Advanced Warfare, and finally, Infinite Warfare.

 In particular, the last three releases in the Call of Duty series have had fans complaining the most due to near identical futuristic gameplay with jet packs and wall running.
-Sledgehammer Games going back to revisit a World War II setting is not only a much welcome change, but hopefully a sign Activision and the three studios developing the game will consider providing more variety in the yearly releases.
+Sledgehammer Games going back to revisit a World War II setting is not only a much welcome change but hopefully, a sign Activision and the three studios developing the game will consider providing more variety in the yearly releases.

 While there is something to be said in building on and refining what was done in a previous release, the Call of Duty series has depended on this too much of late.
 The Modern Warfare setting was at least broken up by World at War and the first Black Ops.
 The franchise has become much too repetitive since then when it has had ample opportunity to extend itself to other eras, setting, and gameplay.